We owe our readers a HUGE apology. We really dropped the ball on this one. Allow me to explain…

 She’s accused of writing the positive testimonials online herself.

 She threatens her customers with cursing and puts spells on them.

 She called one customer mentally ill, stupid, and idiot.

 RELATEDWritersWeekly.com and the Operations Manager at BookLocker.com.
 Brian is an Army vet and former police officer, and spent several years chained to a desk, commuting Tampa's congested roadways, working in corporate management and training, while writing in his spare time.
-He is now an author, and avid sailor, and NRA-certified firearms instructor.
+He is now an author, an avid sailor, and NRA-certified firearms instructor.
 Brian lived and worked aboard his 36-foot sailboat, the “Floggin’ Molly” for 9 years in St. Petersburg, Florida.
 He calls her his "rescue boat" that he found abandoned in a boat yard and rebuilt himself - fulfilling a dream he had to one day live aboard.
-Brian no longer commutes, and has donated all his business slacks, collared shirts, and ties to Goodwill.
+Now, in northern Georgia, when not working on WritersWeekly and BookLocker, he divides his off-time between hiking, hunting, and farming.